The Connection Between Low Testosterone and Erectile Dysfunction

 Several of the disorders that cause erectile dysfunction, such as obesity, metabolic syndrome, diabetes, and endothelial dysfunction, have some kind of relationship with low testosterone, which serves to strengthen the association.

 The correlations between different medical disorders and low testosterone can be strong even when low testosterone isn’t known to cause them.

 Many men find that testosterone therapy increases their libido desire and sexual satisfaction.
 The hazards and advantages of testosterone replacement therapy over the long term, however, are uncertain.
 Although results on testosterone replacement in males are still years away, research trials are still being conducted.

-Five key observations were made by Corona, G., and Maggi, M. in a study on the function of testosterone in erectile dysfunction are
+Five key observations made by Corona, G., and Maggi, M. in a study on the function of testosterone in erectile dysfunction are:

 - Male sexual behavior and attitudes are influenced by testosterone, in addition to the mechanical process of penile erection.

 - The three elements of erectile dysfunction—organic, intrapsychic, and relationship—can all be affected by changes in testosterone levels (ED).